jellyfin/jellyfin.org/content/developers/docs/api/playlists.md

 ## Read

-To retrieve all playlist items from the library, use the [GetItems](https://api.jellyfin.org/#tag/Items/operation/GetItems) operation, specifying the Playlist library's ID as the `parentId`.
+To retrieve all playlist items from the library, use the [GetItems](https://api.jellyfin.org/#tag/Items/operation/GetItems) operation, specifying the Playlist library's `Id` as the `parentId`.

-To retrieve a specific playlist, use the [GetPlaylist](https://api.jellyfin.org/#tag/Playlists/operation/GetPlaylist) operation, specifying the Id of the playlist to retrieve
+To retrieve a specific playlist along with it's contents, use the [GetPlaylist](https://api.jellyfin.org/#tag/Playlists/operation/GetPlaylist) operation and specify the `Id` of the desired playlist.

 ## Update